bittiez/TotalTracker/README.md

 - Done!
 - (You may edit any files you want to suit your needs/preferences)

-**Updating**
+# Updating
-The plugin will automatically update your database, all you have to do is install the new jar file!
+- The plugin will automatically update your database, all you have to do is install the new jar file!

+**Updating the web portion**
+- Just upload all file **except** the config.php file.
+Unless you have made custom changes, then it's up to you to update it with the new changes.

 # Configuration